TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 ### HUSB238

-The **HUSB238** is a much more sophisticated USB Power Delivery (PD) sink controller IC which can be configured and controlled via *I2C*.
+The **HUSB238** is a USB Power Delivery (PD) sink controller IC with *I2C* support.
 This allows microcontrollers (such as Arduino, ESP32, or ATMega328) to dynamically select PD profiles, voltages, and monitor status in real time.

 This chip supports **fixed** voltages only and has no support for **adjustable** voltages.